arcadekenan/HTTPLayer/README.md

 ## Features

-- [x] Easily to use and read Request / Response Methods
+- [x] Easy to use and read Request / Response Methods
 - [x] JSON Responses
 - [x] Setting Hosts, Contexts and Headers only once and use it by a Key defined by you
 - [x] GET Methods with Query and Path Parameters